-Where equations (\ref{Bfield}) and (\ref{Efield}) in the quasi-static limit, effectively represent dual symmetry with respect to a rotation angle, $\theta(t)=g_{a\gamma\gamma}a(t)$ where $\theta(t)<<1$ \cite{Cameron_2012,Cameron_2012b,Bliokh_2013,Bliokh_2016}.
-Here $\theta(t)$ is an effective dynamical pseudo-scalar field, which in this case is the product of the axion pseudo-scalar field, $a(t)$, with the axion photon coupling, $g_{a\gamma\gamma}$.
-For dark matter axions, $a(t)$ is in general a large classical field, however $\theta(t)$ remains small due to the extremely weak coupling of axions to photons, i.e. $g_{a\gamma\gamma}<<1$.
-Note, there is also a duality transformation between electromagnetic potentials, where the dual 4-vector potential contains a magnetic scalar potential and an electric vector potential.
-Under this duality transform the electric vector potential manifests \cite{Cameron_2012,Cameron_2012b,Bliokh_2013,Bliokh_2016,Asker2018}, which potentially adds the axion induced ``curl force" to the system under investigation.
-This is evident from eqn. (\ref{Efield}), as the curl of $\vec{E}^{\prime}_1$ has a non-zero spatial term.
+where Eqs. (\ref{Bfield}) and (\ref{Efield}) in the quasistatic limit, effectively represent dual symmetry with respect to a rotation angle, $\theta(t)=g_{a\gamma\gamma}a(t)$ where $\theta(t)\ll 1$ \cite{Cameron_2012,Cameron_2012b,Bliokh_2013,Bliokh_2016}.
+Here $\theta(t)$ is an effective dynamical pseudoscalar field, which in this case is the product of the axion pseudoscalar field, $a(t)$, with the axion photon coupling, $g_{a\gamma\gamma}$.
+For dark matter axions, $a(t)$ is in general a large classical field; however, $\theta(t)$ remains small due to the extremely weak coupling of axions to photons, i.e., $g_{a\gamma\gamma}\ll 1$.
+Note that there is also a duality transformation between electromagnetic potentials, where the dual 4-vector potential contains a magnetic scalar potential and an electric vector potential.
+Under this duality transform the electric vector potential manifests \cite{Cameron_2012,Cameron_2012b,Bliokh_2013,Bliokh_2016,Asker2018}, which potentially adds the axion induced curl force to the system under investigation.
+This is evident from Eq. (\ref{Efield}), as the curl of $\vec{E}^{\prime}_1$ has a nonzero spatial term.

 Now considering the interaction includes two photons, we distinguish between a background field (denoted by subscript 0) and the generated photon field (denoted by subscript $1$), which is created by the axion pseudoscalar field mixing with the background field.
 To first order we may assume the background field satisfies Maxwell's equations, so that

 Note that any axion modification of the background field will end up second order with respect to the effects on the second generated photonic degree of freedom, so it can be ignored\cite{Younggeun18,Sikivie2021}.